Harris Andrews

-Harris Michael Johnston Andrews (born 11 December 1996) is an Australian rules footballer and the co-captain of the Brisbane Lions in the Australian Football League (AFL).
+Harris Michael Johnston Andrews (born 11 December 1996) is an Australian rules footballer and the captain of the Brisbane Lions in the Australian Football League (AFL).

 Early life

 Andrews was born in Fitzroy in Melbourne in 1996.
 He moved to Brisbane’s northern suburbs with his family in 2000 at the age of 4.
 There he participated in the Auskick program at Aspley and began playing junior football for the Aspley Football Club at five years of age.
 He attended Aspley State Primary School followed by Padua College for his senior schooling and was recruited to the Brisbane Lions Academy as a 17 year old.
 In 2013, Andrews was the leading goal kicker in the NEAFL under 18 competition, with 80 goals in 17 games.
 In 2014, Andrews played as a key position defender while representing Queensland in the TAC Cup and the 2014 AFL Under 18 Championships.
 The Brisbane Lions selected him with the 61st pick at the 2014 AFL draft.